falcosecurity/evolution/README.md

 Please contact [cncf-falco-maintainers@lists.cncf.io](mailto:cncf-falco-maintainers@lists.cncf.io)
 or the Linux Foundation mediator, Mishi Choudhary [mishi@linux.com](mailto:mishi@linux.com) to report an issue.

+## Maintainers

+The process to become a maintainer is documented in the [MAINTAINERS_GUIDELINES.md](https://github.com/falcosecurity/evolution/blob/master/MAINTAINERS_GUIDELINES.md) file.

+You can find the list of current maintainers in the [MAINTAINERS.md](./MAINTAINERS.md) file.

 ## Repositories

 The Falco Project follows a simple **adoption model** for repositories.
 Each repository gets a *[status](./REPOSITORIES.md#status)* that indicates the level of adoption (ie. the maturity level) or, for particular repositories, its scope.
 The criteria for adoption or changing the status will remain loose and tightened as needed at the discretion of the community.